dickytrianza/dickytrianza.github.io/_posts/htb-writeups-bizness/2024-01-11-htb-writeup-bizness.md

 # Nmap done at Tue Jan  9 14:23:48 2024 -- 1 IP address (1 host up) scanned in 78.61 seconds
 ```

-# Directory Enumaration
+# Directory Enumeration
 After looking at the ports, there's only one thing that we can check which is the web application.
-When I visit bizness.htb, it automatically direct to `https://bizness.htb/`.
+When I visit bizness.htb, it automatically direct to  `https://bizness.htb/` on port 443.
 Without further do, I just do the fuzzing to see if there is a juicy information that we can use.

 ```bash
 dirsearch -u https://bizness.htb/